 About the program/department/team

-The Engage study, external link will investigate the sexual health of gbMSM, including trans and 2-spirit men, in Toronto, Vancouver, and Montreal.
+The Engage study will investigate the sexual health of gbMSM, including trans and 2-spirit men, in Toronto, Vancouver, and Montreal.
 This study involves both a self-report questionnaire, and biological testing for HIV and other STBBIs.
 We will recruit 720 participants for the Toronto site.
 In addition to completing a baseline study visit, each participant will be invited to return for 1-year/6-month follow-up study visits over the next 4 years.

 The Sexual Confidence study will investigate the effectiveness of a cognitive behavioural therapy intervention for social anxiety in reducing social anxiety and sexual risk behaviours among HIV-negative gbMSM.
 The study involves treatment sessions, self-report questionnaires, and biological testing for HIV and other STBBIs at baseline and multiple post-intervention follow-up study visits.
 The study is funded for the next 5 years.